Vitols999/QMS-WIKI/DocRealtime.md

          Ncat: Listening on :::1234
          Ncat: Listening on 0.0.0.0:1234

-* After a connection lines of the following form appear:
+* After connection lines of the following form appear:

          Ncat: Connection from ::1.
          Ncat: Connection from ::1:60629.